efinn/fewd-final-project/README.txt

 1. Ziggy cat sprite modified from dogchicken's "Cat Fighter Sprite Sheet" on opengameart.org
 2. Music ("Interstellar" track) by sawsquarenoise on freemusicarchive.org
 3. Platform graphics created by kenney as hosted on opengameart.org and www.kenney.nl
+4. Enemy mouse sprites by Emerald’s “Chaos Monster 03” on opengameart.org